 Many bloggers choose to blog about something they know, either professionally, academically, or through a hobby.
 Often they specialize in aspects of one overarching topic, such as some of the ones already named – beauty, video gaming, educational topics, or technical critiques.
 Independent journalists write news stories based on their research, or the family cook shares their recipes or techniques for all types of at-home cooking.
 Some bloggers whose topics have smaller audiences might cover a range of related topics, such as a gaming blog that includes tabletop games, video games, and multiplayer online games.

 An amazing number of people also have success just blogging about themselves.
 That family cook is simply sharing their everyday experience with readers.
-Nature enthusiasts share tales and photos of their forays into the wild, while athletes might talk about their strategies, philosophies, and techniques to their sport.
-Blogs like these are almost like journals, and are driven by the personality of the blogger.
+Nature enthusiasts share tales and photos of their forays into the wild, while athletes might talk about their strategies, philosophies, and techniques for their sport.
+Blogs like these are almost like journals and are driven by the personality of the blogger.

 A lot of people don’t like to write.
 For some people, putting words together to form sentences in a written medium is as arcane as algebra is to others.
 In fact, the two are comparable, because a sentence is similar to a mathematical formula.
 They both contain a series of elements that need to be assembled in a certain order to achieve a result.